9 Fabulous things to do in Ambleside:

 One of the best things to do in Ambleside is to cruise along Lake Windermere.
 From Ambleside you can get one of the Windermere launches to virtually any other part of the lake.

-However you don’t need to get off at any point, if It’s a nice day you can just stay aboard and do a round trip taking in the beautiful scenery along the way.
-If you get the launch to Bowness you can catch one of the bigger steamer boats that do longer trips and also have a cafe on board.
+However, if It’s a nice day just stay aboard and do a round trip.
+This is a great way to relax taking in the beautiful scenery along the way.
+If you get the launch to Bowness you can catch one of the bigger steamer boats that do longer trips.
+These bigger boats also have a cafe on board.

 For more information on the Windermere cruises click here

 Just a short walk from the centre of Ambleside you will find the spectacular 70 foot Stock Ghyll Force waterfall.

 The walk starts from the back of the Salutation Hotel, taking you up Stockghyll lane until you reach the woods.
 Here you will find a sign signalling the way towards the falls.
 Whilst walking through the woods you will see various signs leading the way .
 You will also find many viewing points protected by fencing.

 Once you reach the top you pass over the waterfall and descend down the opposite side.
 The trail is generally an easy climb; however there are many uneven spots and uprooted tree roots to watch out for along the way.